Wireless Connectivity Compared: BLE, WiFi, LoRa, Zigbee, Thread, Matter, NB-IoT

 Key advantage: Existing infrastructure — connects to every home router

-WiFi 6 (802.11ax) reduced power consumption over WiFi 5, making it viable for battery-powered devices.
-But for anything coin-cell powered, BLE or LoRa is still the right choice.
+WiFi 6 (802.11ax) reduced power consumption over WiFi 5 — enough to make battery-powered devices viable.
+But anything coin-cell powered?
+BLE or LoRa is still the right choice.

 LoRa/LoRaWAN: Long Range, Low Data